mhorga/mhorga.github.io/_posts/2015-11-30-view-hierarchy-in-ios.markdown

 ![alt text](https://github.com/Swiftor/ViewHierarchy/raw/master/images/1.png "1")

-You will notice that the view was added outside of the main scene.
+You notice that the view was added outside of the main scene.
 It is still a part of the scene, just not a part of the view controller.
 Let’s add a Horizontal Stack View to the view we just created.
 Set all constraints to `0` and also set it to `Fill equally`.
 From `Resolve Auto Layout Issues` choose `Update Frames` so our stack view fills the view.
 Next, drop two buttons in the stack view and name them __Yes__ and __No__, respectively.
 Add one more button in the view controller, right in the middle of it, add the missing constraints and name it __Are you ready?__ or anything else you wish.
 Your storyboard should now look like this:

 ![alt text](https://github.com/Swiftor/ViewHierarchy/raw/master/images/2.png "2")